Renault Duster cars are equipped with steering with a gear-rack type steering mechanism and a hydraulic booster

-The steering gear consists of two steering rods connected by ball joints to the steering knuckle arms of the front suspension
+The steering gear consists of two steering rods connected by ball joints to the levers of the steering knuckles of the front suspension

-The steering gear is mounted on the front suspension subframe and is secured to it with two bolts.
+The steering mechanism is mounted on the front suspension subframe and secured to it with two bolts.

-In the steering gear housing, the rack is pressed against the pinion shaft by a spring through a stop.
+In the crankcase of the steering mechanism, the rack is pressed against the gear shaft by a spring through the stop.

-The adjustment of the lateral clearance between the gear and the rack is performed by rotating the adjusting plug, which presses the spring.
+The side clearance between the gear and the rack is adjusted by rotating the adjusting plug, which compresses the spring.

-The adjustment is made when the steering gear is assembled at the factory.
+Adjustment is carried out when assembling the steering mechanism at the factory.

-The steering gear consists of two steering rods connected to the steering rack and steering knuckle arms.
+The steering gear consists of two steering rods connected to the steering gear rack and steering knuckle levers.

-Each rod is attached with its inner end to the steering rack through a non-separable ball joint - the threaded end of the joint is screwed into the hole in the rack.
+Each rod is attached with its inner end to the steering rack through a non-separable ball joint - the threaded tip of the hinge is screwed into the hole in the rack.

-In the middle part of the steering rod there is a hexagon wrench "for 13", and at the outer end there is a thread on which the rod end is screwed.
+In the middle part of the steering rod there is a hexagon turnkey “13”, and on the outer end there is a thread onto which the rod end is screwed.

-The tie rod end has a non-separable ball joint that does not require replenishment of the lubricant stored inside it for the entire service life.
+The tie rod end has a non-separable ball joint that does not require replenishment of the lubricant supply, which is embedded inside it for the entire service life.

-The right and left tie rods are the same, but the tips are different.
+The right and left tie rods are the same, but the ends are different.

 The cover is fixed with a steel disposable clamp on the steering gear housing, and the cover is held on the steering rod by a spring clamp - while the narrow belt of the cover must coincide with the groove made on the steering rod.